-Teachers can easily confuse sequencing with choreography, but they are completely different, says Rizopoulos.
-“Sequencing is based on sound principles of anatomy and alignment; choreography is performance,” she explains.
-Rizopoulos’s philosophy on this: If someone were to sit down with you and go through every pose in your sequence and ask why it’s there, you should have a reason that is related to your peak pose (not just because it is a fun posture).
+Can’t decide whether your sequence is truly in service of students?
+Rizopoulos’s philosophy is simple.
+If someone were to sit down with you and go through every pose and ask why it’s there, you should have a reason that is related to your peak pose.
 “If you don’t have a good reason, it doesn’t belong in the sequence,” she says.

 Also, if you stack too many poses on one side, all of the alignment gets muddied, she adds.
 “Each pose should inform the next one and teach you something about that next pose.”
-For example, these three poses work well together: Virabhadrasana II (Warrior Pose II) to Utthita Trikonasana (Extended Triangle Pose) to Utthita Parsvakonasana (Extended Side Angle Pose).
+For example, these three poses work well together: Virabhadrasana II (Warrior 2 Pose) to Utthita Trikonasana (Extended Triangle Pose) to Utthita Parsvakonasana (Extended Side Angle Pose).
 They all have the same basic foundation, the legs are externally rotated, and their actions are similar, explains Rizopoulos.

 4. Neglecting Savasana

 “In the same way you build up to a peak, you have to cool down to Savasana.
 My job as a yoga teacher is to give my students good Savasana.”
-In Rizopoulos’s formula for successful sequencing, the cool down is as important as the buildup as they are both preparing the student for their final rest and integration.
+In Rizopoulos’s formula for successful sequencing, the cool down is equally important as the buildup as they are both preparing the student for their final rest and integration.